parisepigenetics/bibs/_edctools/workflows/rasflow_edc.md

 #### Detailed tutorial
 {:.no_toc}

 <small>Maintained by [Magali Hennion](mailto:magali.hennion@u-paris.fr).
-Last update : 03/06/2022.
-RASflow_EDC v0.7. </small>
+Last update : 10/10/2022.
+RASflow_EDC v0.7.5. </small>

+If you use this workflow to analyse your data, don't forget to **acknowledge BiBs** in all your communications !
+{:.ui.large.warning.message}
+<span>{% include icon.liquid id='check-circle' %} <b>EDC people</b></span><br> "We thank the Bioinformatics and Biostatistics Core Facility, Paris Epigenetics and Cell Fate Center for bioinformatics support."
+{: .ui.success.message}
+<span>{% include icon.liquid id='check-circle' %} <b>External users</b></span><br> "We thank the Bioinformatics and Biostatistics Core Facility, Paris Epigenetics and Cell Fate Center for sharing their analysis workflows."
+{: .ui.success.message}

 Implemented by [BiBs-EDC](https://parisepigenetics.github.io/bibs/), this workflow for RNA-seq data analysis is based on RASflow which was originally published by [X. Zhang](https://doi.org/10.1186/s12859-020-3433-x).
 It has been modified to run effectively on both IFB and iPOP-UP clusters and to fit our specific needs.
 Moreover, several tools and features were added, including a comprehensive report, as well as the possibility to incorporate the repeats in the analysis.
-If you encounter troubles or need additional tools or features, you can create an issue on the [GitHub repository](https://github.com/parisepigenetics/RASflow_EDC/issues), email directly [BiBs](mailto:bibsATparisepigenetics.com), or pass by the 329 room.
+If you encounter troubles or need additional tools or features, you can create an issue on the [GitHub repository](https://github.com/parisepigenetics/RASflow_EDC/issues), email directly [BiBs](mailto:bibsATparisepigenetics.com), or pass by the 366b room.
 {:.larger.text}